AdobeDocs/certification.en/help/certifications/at/at-e-business.md

 * Analyze a test hypothesis based on a given scenario and identify aspects of a valid hypothesis
 * Determine KPI-based primary and secondary success metrics
 * Assess audience requirements
-* Determine the appropriate analytics reporting sources (i.e., Target or Adobe Analytics)
+* Determine the appropriate analytics reporting sources (that is, Target or Adobe Analytics)

 **Section 2: Configuring, executing and managing (42%)**